veertuinc/anka-docs/anka-build-cloud/Advanced Security Features/uak-tap-authentication.md

 {{< hint info >}} Instead of passing the private key as a string (`--api-key-string`), you can specify the path to the key file with `--api-key-file`.{{< /hint >}}

-### Controller and Registry Communication

-There are several important points to know about Controller -> Registry communication when using UAKs.

-- The Controller UI will use the same credentials that you use when logged into the UI to make Registry calls for Templates, Logs, and status.
-- However, starting VM instances does not use your UI session.
-You need to give a credential to the Controller to use.

 ---

 ## Token Authentication Protocol (TAP)